A historical background

 Moving forward in the Museum Of Egyptian Antiquities, guests will find a collection of attractive smaller statues of servants carrying out their everyday duties and responsibilities.

-There are also the walls of the funerary chamber that was reconstructed after being brought from one of the tombs of Saqqara.
+There are also the walls of the funerary chamber that were reconstructed after being brought from one of the tombs of Saqqara.
 This piece is the best example of the magnificent breadth of the art of the 6th dynasty of the Old Kingdom.
 The guests will view on the chamber walls a list of items showing what the deceased might need in the afterlife.

 The Displays of the Middle Kingdom

 The Museum Of Egyptian Antiquities hosts ten notable statues that date back to the Middle Kingdom.
-The ten statues portray King Senosert I, a king that belongs to the 12th dynasty, and they are all made out of limestone.
+The ten statues portray King Senosert I, a king who belongs to the 12th dynasty, and they are all made out of limestone.

 There are also three other statues of Senosert portrayed as the god Osiris, and they were found near the El Lisht, an area near El Fayoum, and the Pyramid of Medium to the South of Cairo.